His years spent as an assistant interior designer, specialising in lighting, changed the way Antony approached

 His skill set has to be versatile to exist in a small market.
 He has photographed portraits of heads-of-state, corporate figures, brides, newborns, landscapes, products ranging from cosmetics to engineering equipment, gourmet food, glamour and architecture, but his primary focus has always been on advertising portraiture and editorial work, which he captures with a unique perspective.

-Encouraged by the success of his hosting photographic workshops and talks in the Caribbean with some of the profession's renowned educators, Antony started his "Language of Light" - photographic lighting workshop series in 2013 and now also teaches photography at the University of the West Indies and School of Business & Computer Studies.
+Encouraged by the success of his hosting photographic workshops and talks in the Caribbean with some of the profession's renowned educators, Antony started his "Language of Light" - photographic lighting workshop series in 2013 and has also taught photography at the University of the West Indies and School of Business & Computer Studies.

 Scully's work can be seen in print publications and on billboards and has been exhibited in Trinidad & Tobago, New York and London.